Roz Chast

 Roz Chast (born November 26, 1954) is an American cartoonist and a staff cartoonist for The New Yorker.
-Since 1978, she has published more than 800 cartoons in The New Yorker.
+Since 1978, she has published more than 1000 cartoons in The New Yorker.
 She also publishes cartoons in Scientific American and the Harvard Business Review.

-In recognition of her work, Comics Alliance listed Chast as one of twelve women cartoonists deserving of lifetime achievement recognition.
+In recognition of her work, ComicsAlliance listed Chast as one of twelve women cartoonists deserving of lifetime achievement recognition.
 She was elected to the American Philosophical Society in 2010.
 In May 2017, she received the Alumni Award for Artistic Achievement at the Rhode Island School of Design commencement ceremony.
+In 2024, Chast was awarded a National Humanities Medal by President Joe Biden.

 Early life and education

 Chast grew up in the Flatbush section of Brooklyn, the only child of George Chast, a high school French and Spanish teacher, and Elizabeth, an assistant principal in an elementary school.
 Her Jewish parents were children during the Great Depression, and she has spoken about their extreme frugality.
 She graduated from Midwood High School in Brooklyn, and attended Kirkland College (which later merged with Hamilton College).
 She studied at the Rhode Island School of Design and received a BFA in painting in 1977.
 She also holds honorary doctorates from Pratt Institute, Dartmouth College, and the Art Institute of Boston at Lesley University; and is a member of the American Academy of Arts and Sciences.